renan-peres/website/src/financial-markets/stock-crypto-prices.md

 SELECT
     symbol,
     current_price AS price,
-    CAST(timestamp AS VARCHAR) as timestamp
+    CAST(CAST(timestamp AS DATETIME) - INTERVAL '5 hours' AS VARCHAR) as timestamp FROM quotes
-FROM quotes
 WHERE symbol IN ('META', 'AAPL', 'NFLX', 'GOOGL') ORDER BY symbol;